mdadams/signal-processing-educational-resources/src/main.md

 # Open-Access Textbooks

-Some open-access textbooks on signal processing include (sorted alphabetically by last name of first author):
+Some open-access textbooks on signal processing include the following (which are sorted alphabetically by the last name of the first author):

 1. Michael D. Adams,
    Signals and Systems,